 3 DIMENSIONS

-Dimensions with tolerances of different components of this apparatus are given in Fig. 1 to 6.
+Dimensions with tolerances of different components of this apparatus are given in Fig. 1 to Fig. 6.
 Except where tolerances are specifically mentioned against the dimensions, all dimensions shall be taken as nominal dimensions and tolerance shall be as given for medium class in IS 2102 (Part 1).

 4 MATERIALS